-Bhindi do pyaza is a simple and delicious sauteed okra.
+Bhindi do pyaza is a simple and delicious spicy Indian stir-fried okra.
 Check out the detailed recipe with process shots and video.
-This dish tastes good with naan, chapati, great as a side dish with rice-dal, rice- rasam, lemon rice, and coconut rice.
+This vegan and gluten-free side dish pairs well with naan, chapati, or with rice-dal, rice- rasam, lemon rice, and coconut rice.
+Bhindi do pyaza is a popular north Indian dish found on many restaurants' menus.

-This okra recipe is a simple and easy recipe that requires basic ingredients to make it a hearty, satisfying dinner within 30 minutes.
+This is one of the simple and easy bhindi recipes that require basic ingredients to make a hearty, satisfying dinner within 30 minutes.
 There is no need to grind or make any spice mix.
 All it needs is a simple trick to deal with sliminess and it will be an absolute delight to your taste buds without an elaborate process and without any fancy ingredients.
-Simple and quick dishes such as this, jeera aloo, vegetarian stuffed zucchini boats, kothu parotta are tasty options for a mid-week dinner.

-Delicious and easy to make bhindi do pyaza is a semi-dry dish that’s cooked with lots of onions.
-The name “do pyaza” literally translates to “two onions” and this dish was named so as onions are used at two stages, chopped onions at the beginning and onion cubes at the end of preparation.
+Delicious and easy to make bhindi do pyaza is a semi-dry dish that's cooked with lots of onions.
+The name "do pyaza" literal translation is "two onions" and this dish was named so as onions are used at two different stages of cooking, chopped onions at the beginning and onion cubes at the end of preparation.

 Tips to minimize sliminess in bhindi do pyaza